-You can paste objects from the clipboard that were previously placed there by an earlier Cut or Copy operation.
+You can paste objects from the clipboard that were previously placed in the clipboard by an earlier Cut or Copy operation.
 Pasting is most often the second half of a Cut-and-Paste or Copy-and-Paste operation.

 To paste objects from the clipboard